OpenAI GPT-5 Rollout: 4o, o3, & o4-mini Are Back?

 As of now, the new models available via the API are the GPT-5, GPT-5 Mini, and the GPT-5 Nano.
 Each one is smaller than the previous, has a lower price per token for both input and output, and can be accessed by all accounts with API access.

-While the o3, o4-mini, and a few other legacy models are still on the list of the models available via the OpenAI API, it’s reasonable to suspect that their deprecation will come sometime in the upcoming months.
+While the o3, o4-mini, and a few other legacy models are still on the list of the models available via the OpenAI API, it’s reasonable to suspect that their deprecation will come sometime in the future.

-Going forward, it’s reasonable to expect all of the previous-gen models to approach deprecation in the coming months.
+Going forward, it’s reasonable to expect all of the previous-gen models to approach deprecation, although with a little bit of luck it may not happen in the next few upcoming months.
 To be one of the first people to know when the API access to the legacy models is cut off, check the official OpenAI models and features deprecations history page here.

 For now, that is all that we know!